Lying Aversion and Vague Communication: An Experimental Study: Introduction

 In this paper, we present a model of a cheating game in which an agent may report a vague (set-valued) message or a precise (single-valued) message to an audience after privately observing the state of the world.
+We classify a message as truthful when it includes the true state of the world, while any message that fails to convey the true state is considered a lie.
 The agent’s utility depends on the monetary payoff and their truth-telling preferences.
 The monetary payoff is determined solely by the reported message.
-We study two separable motivations for honesty: the internal motivation for being honest and an external concern related to social identity for being \textit{seen as} honest.
+We study two separable motivations for honesty: the internal motivation for being honest and an external concern related to social identity for being seen as honest.
 We isolate the two costs by employing an anonymous environment where the audience cannot identify an agent with a message.
 Based on the model, we hypothesize that people use vague messages to reduce their internal guilt and increase their monetary payoffs.
-The absence of the social identity concern in the anonymous environment should lead to more straightforward profit-maximizing message choices, while the prediction is more opaque in the non-anonymous environment because of the multiplicity of equilibria introduced in a richer message space.
+The supposed reduction of the social identity concern in the anonymous environment should lead to more straightforward profit-maximizing message choices, while the prediction is more opaque in the non-anonymous environment because of the multiplicity of equilibria introduced in a richer message space.

 To test hypotheses pertaining to vague communication with lying aversion, we compare treatments from an online experiment in which subjects face a variant of the \textcite{Fischbacher2013} type of reporting task (hereafter ``FFH").
 In this experiment, subjects privately observe an integer drawn randomly from a uniform distribution ranging from 1 to 10.
 The subjects are asked to report the number to the experimenter, and their monetary payment increases with the reported number.
 The basic idea of the experiment is that the discrepancy between the maximum numbers they could have reported and the actual numbers reported should capture subjects’ aversion to lying or, by the same token, their preferences for truth-telling.
 We generalize the FFH model by allowing subjects to transmit set-valued messages to understand the effect of vagueness in communication.
 In our setup, we allow subjects to be vague by reporting multiple numbers.
 The experimenter then chooses one number randomly from the reported numbers and pays the subject accordingly.